clautos/Easy-Youtube-Downloader/README.md

 - Downloads videos from various hosting sites such as Twitter, Facebook, YouTube, and more.
 - Provides a user-friendly web interface for downloading videos.
 - Supports persistent and temporary downloads.
+- Easy to access, once installed just go to the server (or localhost if installed on your laptop) and type : http://localhost or http://server_IP with server_IP being the IP of your machine hosting the page

 ## Setup Instructions